UCL-ARC/hpc-intro/_episodes/16-transferring-files.md

 > ```
 > {: .language-bash}
 >
-> As written, this will place the local directory and its contents under your
+> As written, this will place the local directory and its contents under the
-> home directory on the remote system.
-If the trailing slash is omitted on
+> specified directory on the remote system.
+If a trailing slash is added to
-> the destination, a new directory corresponding to the transferred directory
+> the source, a new directory corresponding to the transferred directory
-> will not be created, and the contents of the source
+> ('dir' in the example) will not be created, and the contents of the source
 > directory will be copied directly into the destination directory.
+Omitting
+> or adding a trailing slash on the destination makes no difference.
 >
 > To download a file, we simply change the source and destination:
 >